Hoop77/hello-code-blog/content/post/generating-harmony-using-context-free-grammar.md

 $$ Am\ Dm\ \color{red}{V}\ I \rightarrow Am\ Dm\ \color{red}{G}\ I $$

 $$ Am\ Dm\ G\ \color{red}{I} \rightarrow Am\ Dm\ G\ \color{red}{C} $$

+Of course, we need a couple more rules to express every preparation and prolongation rule in all keys.
+So now we got a formal framework to generate musically coherent harmonic sequences.
+Even more interesting, we can take existing progressions and come up with derivations automatically using a **parser**.
+A parser is an algorithm, that takes grammar rules and a string (our progression) as input and outputs all possible derivation sequences of that string using the supplied grammar.
+This means, we can automatically generate trees to analyse any given chord progression!
+In fact, such a parser is fairly easy to implement but we won't go into that for now.

+# Conclusion

+We only scratched the surface of it but I hope I could gave you a comprehensible introduction into Martin Rohrmeier's framework to generate and analyse harmonic sequences.
+Nevertheless, the presented method only produces coherent chord progressions.
+Generating entire pieces also involves incorporating melody and rhythm into the harmonic structure.
+We should also note that in music, played chords **may not** and **don't have to be** related to each other which Rohrmeier refers to as **improper harmony**!
+To conclude, I think the presented concepts are still quite impressive especially from a computer science perspective.